Nancy-Jennifer/healthconnect-experience-lab/README.md

 The objective is not to maximise the number of analytical outputs, but to establish which results are sufficiently supported to deserve a place in decision-making.

-Author

-Nancy Lee YIMBERE ALAPINI
-Performance & Decision Intelligence Analyst
-AnalystLab Africa Internship Programme — HealthConnect Experience Lab

 Project Status

-Week 4 — Analytical Foundation ✅
+Week 4 — Analytical Foundation: Completed

-Week 5 — Analysis, KPI Development & Initial Implementation ✅
+Week 5 — Analysis, KPI Development & Initial Implementation: Completed

-Week 6 — Refinement & Integration ⏳
+Week 6 — Refinement & Integration: Next phase